Vertexia57/Lost/doc/Lost/Lost Cheat Sheet.md

 // Extra functions
 void imGuiDisplayProgramInfo();
-//    ^ Displays a debug window which describes the current state of the engine,
+//    ^ Displays a debug window which describes the current state of the engine, including loaded assets, render passes, FPS and window contexts
-//      including loaded assets, render passes, FPS and window contexts
+//      This is one of the most extensive debug features within Lost, and it is highly advised to use it
 ```

 ---